jessefogarty/scratchpad-waybar-widget/README.md

 Most will be preinstalled with any OS.

   - `gum` - available via most package managers (apt, pacman, duf, apk, pkg)
+  - `kitty` - the best terminal.
+Your package manager will have it :)
 ## Installation

 ### Automated Install